beginning of content

 What causes bronchiolitis?

-The small airways in the lungs become clogged with fluid and mucus, making it hard to breathe.
+When your baby has bronchiolitis, the small airways in their lungs become clogged with fluid and mucus.
+This can make it hard to breathe.

 If your baby was born prematurely (early), or has other health problems, they may get worse symptoms.